 I am doctoral researcher, designer, and communicator at Northumbria University Social Computing Lab (NorSC).
-I research wellbeing in the gig economy with particular interest in freelancing platforms.
+I research worker-centred design approaches in the gig economy context.
+I am particularly interested in freelancing platforms.
 My expertise revolves around community engagements, visual design, serious games and simulations.

 - Human-computer interaction